ianBanksia/stacks-invaders/README.md

 ## Digital Matter Theory

-Concept that evolves from the hability of one chain to understand their own blocks, and therefore allow a smart-contract to create art based on it.
+Concept that evolves from the ability of one chain to understand their own blocks, and therefore allow a smart-contract to create art based on it.

-Stacks and Clarity, being high level programming artifacts, allow for that execution and art to be saved completelly on chain.
+Stacks and Clarity, being high level programming artifacts, allow for that execution and art to be saved completely on chain.

-The way we achieve this, was to create scripts able to generate images direclty on the Smart Contract.
+The way we achieve this, was to create scripts able to generate images directly on the Smart Contract.

 Clarity always knows what block it is (block-height), so we just choose to link some of these numbers to specific images variations, for our case:

-- Last number from the right: Colour 1;
+- Last number from the right: Colour 1
-- 2nd from the last: Colour 2;
+- 2nd from the last: Colour 2
 - 3rd & 4th numbers: Pattern (~49 patterns)
 - Random combinations: Special traits